-Yahoo Life is committed to finding you the best products at the best prices.
-We may receive a share from purchases made via links on this page.
+Yahoo Life has received compensation to create this article, and receives commission from purchases made via links on this page.
 Pricing and availability are subject to change.

 Have you ever looked for the perfect nude lipstick?
 Amanda E. Johnson had been searching for three years when she finally vented her frustration to K.J.
 Miller, a friend and fellow Harvard Business School graduate.

 Zeroing in on the right neutral is a notoriously tricky task, but for Johnson and Miller, both black women, ‘nude’ meant something different than the makeup shades typically marketed to Caucasian customers.